She-Ra and the Princesses of Power

-She-Ra and the Princesses of Power is an American animated streaming television series developed for Netflix by ND Stevenson and produced by DreamWorks Animation Television.
-Like the 1985 Filmation series She-Ra: Princess of Power, of which it is a reboot, She-Ra and the Princesses of Power tells the tale of Adora, an adolescent who can transform into the heroine She-Ra and leads a group of other magical princesses in a rebellion against the evil Lord Hordak and his Horde.
+She-Ra and the Princesses of Power is an American animated superhero television series developed by ND Stevenson and produced by DreamWorks Animation Television for Netflix.
+It is a reboot of the 1985 Filmation series She-Ra: Princess of Power, and like the original series, it tells the tale of Adora, an adolescent who can transform into the heroine She-Ra and leads a group of other magical princesses in a rebellion against the evil Lord Hordak and his Horde.

 She-Ra and the Princesses of Power received critical acclaim, with particular praise for its diverse cast and the complex relationship between She-Ra and her best friend-turned-archenemy Catra.
 In 2019, the show was nominated for a GLAAD Media Award for Outstanding Kids & Family Programming, as well as a Daytime Emmy Award at the 46th Daytime Emmy Awards.
 In 2021, the series was tied with First Day when it won the GLAAD Media Award for Outstanding Kids and Family Programming.